 Make use of secure messaging channels that are available in your school’s IT systems.
 Microsoft Teams and Google have good options which link to document storage, but there are many other systems available.

 Establish a separate information sharing thread for governors and the SLT.
 Let stakeholders know that this will be the communication platform to keep all members informed.
-Be sure to communicate the usage policy at the same time, be clear what it is for and what it is not for.
+Be sure to communicate the usage policy at the same time, be clear about what it is for and what it is not for.

 Post all reports and data required for a governors’ or committee meeting in the relevant group thread, which will cut down the need for email.